tejeshn48/3000/Tejesh_README.md

-# DJANGO
+# Django Knowledge Base
-## General Request Flow:
+### General Request Flow:
-1. Once the user requests for something, it will go to DNS (domain naming system).
+* Once the user requests for something, it will go to DNS (domain naming system).
-2. DNS will check for the corresponding Domain name or IP address.
+* DNS will check for the corresponding **Domain name** or **IP address**.
 DNS will pass the request to a web server.
-3. The web server will route to the app server from there it will go to JNDI from there it will go to the connection pool where objects will be allocated to the requests.
+* The web server will route to the app server from there it will go to JNDI from there it will go to the connection pool where objects will be allocated to the requests.
-4. Each request will get assigned one object.
+* Each request will get assigned one object.
 From there, objects will assist to take the data from the corresponding database.
-#### Web Server:
+##### Web Server:
 *  web server will return the response if the request is static content like HTML.
-#### App Server:
+##### App Server:
 The App server will consist of:
 1. Web Container
 2. EJB container.
 https://github.com/tejeshn48/3000/blob/main/Tejesh-Django/img/Acrhitecture.jpg

-##### Web Container:
+###### Web Container:
 * It consists of servlets and JSP pages.
-##### EJBContainer:
+###### EJB Container:
 * It consists of enterprise java beans.
+### Django
-* Django is a framework that is used to build apps.
-It uses to follow MVT model.
+Django is a framework that is used to build apps.
+It use to follow **MVT** model.
-M stand for Model
+* *M* ---> stand for Model
-V stands for View
+* *V* ---> stands for View
-T stand for Template.
+* *T* ---> stand for Template.

+##### Request flow of Django:
+* Once a user submits a request it will go to the Django project it will check URLs in the project folder if it is a project-level configuration.
+* If it is an app-level configuration of URLs it will go to respective apps URLS and from there it will go to Views and from there if it is a database request it will go to Model.
+* Model is connected with DB.
+* Anything related to static like HTML and CSS .
+It will go to templates and render the data in templates and then it will route to views and from there it will go to URLs and URLs will send back the data to the respective user by using HTTP response.
 ##### Django Advantages and Disadvantages:
+###### Advantages:
 1. Implemented in Python
 2. Better CDN connectivity and Content Management
 3. Batteries Included Framework